darrenburns/ward/README.md

 We can supply this fixture as a default argument to a test, and Ward will resolve it and inject the value into the test.
-Unlike pytest, Ward doesn't rely on the parameter name matching the name of the fixture, and instead lets you make use of Python's import machinery to specify which signature you want to inject.
+Unlike pytest, Ward doesn't rely on the parameter name matching the name of the fixture, and instead lets you make use of Python's import machinery to specify which fixture you want to inject.

 ```python